-Fall Foliage is the best time to visit Vermont.
-From September to October - and if you're lucky into November too - the leaves change from green to reds, oranges and yellows.
+Fall Foliage in Manchester Vermont is not to be missed!.
+From September to October – and if you’re lucky into November too – the leaves change from green to reds, oranges and yellows.
 The mountains explode with color, the leaves spiral down from the trees, and a crisp yet earthy smell fills the air.
-Fall is the reason I live in Vermont.
+Vermont Fall Foliage is the reason I live in Vermont.
 Let me show you why.

 There are plenty of places to stay throughout Vermont during Foliage.
-When it comes to picking a place to base your trip out of I would choose Manchester, here's why.
-First off it's not as busy as Stowe, Brattleboro or Burlington.
-I don't know about you, but I like as few people as possible when it comes to a vacation.
-Manchester as a good balance and doesn't feel too overcrowded.
+When it comes to picking a place to base your trip out of or to drive through on a New England fall road trip, I would choose Manchester, here’s why.
+First off it’s not as busy as Stowe, Brattleboro or Burlington.
+I don’t know about you, but I like as few people as possible when it comes to a vacation.
+Manchester as a good balance and doesn’t feel too overcrowded.
 Secondly, there are plenty of fun things to do, great places to stay and delicious food to eat!